Metaphor

 This quotation expresses a metaphor because the world is not literally a stage, and most humans are not literally actors and actresses playing roles.
 By asserting that the world is a stage, Shakespeare uses points of comparison between the world and a stage to convey an understanding about the mechanics of the world and the behavior of the people within it.

-In the ancient Hebrew psalms (around 1000 B.C.), one finds already vivid and poetic examples of metaphor such as, "The Lord is my rock, my fortress and my deliverer; my God is my rock, in whom I take refuge, my shield and the horn of my salvation, my stronghold” and “The Lord is my shepherd, I shall not want”.
+In the ancient Hebrew Book of Psalms (around 1000 B.C.), one finds vivid and poetic examples of metaphor such as, "The Lord is my rock, my fortress and my deliverer; my God is my rock, in whom I take refuge, my shield and the horn of my salvation, my stronghold" and "The Lord is my shepherd, I shall not want".
 Some recent linguistic theories view all language in essence as metaphorical.
+The etymology of a word may uncover a metaphorical usage which has since become obscured with persistent use - such as for example the English word "window", etymologically equivalent to "wind eye".

-The word metaphor itself is a metaphor, coming from a Greek term meaning "transference (of ownership)".
+The word metaphor itself is a metaphor, coming from a Greek term meaning 'transference (of ownership)'.
 The user of a metaphor alters the reference of the word, "carrying" it from one semantic "realm" to another.
-The new meaning of the word might be derived from an analogy between the two semantic realms, but also from other reasons such as the distortion of the semantic realm - for example in sarcasm.
+The new meaning of the word might derive from an analogy between the two semantic realms, but also from other reasons such as the distortion of the semantic realm - for example in sarcasm.